qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 * You can now remove the :guilabel:`roads` layer.

-Repeat this process for each layer, creating a new layer in the GeoPackage file with ``_34S`` appended to the original name and removing each of the old layers.
+Repeat this process for each layer, creating a new layer in the :file:`vector_analysis.gpkg` GeoPackage file with ``_34S`` appended to the original name and removing each of the old layers from the project.

 .. note:: When you choose to save a layer to an existing GeoPackage, QGIS will
     **append** that layer in the GeoPackage.